lynetteshaw/CMPLXSYS530_ASS4/Proposal.md

 Right now I am looking at the frequency distribution of cluster sizes of ant nests.
 My clusters are made of any nests that are connected to others by their moore neighborhoods.

+**_LS:_** _Sounds good.
+At some point you might also look into capturing nest age as it sounds relevant to your empirical situation.
+Also, do you have ideas on stopping criteria (i.e. at what point you will stop the model in order to look at this measure)?_

 &nbsp;

 ### 6) Parameter Sweep